On Possible Limit Functions on a Fatou Component in non-Autonomous Iteration: Setup and the Target and Fitting Lemmas

-Recall that a Jordan curve $\gamma$ divides the plane into exactly two complementary components whose common boundary is $[\gamma]$ (e.g. \cite{Mun} Theorem 63.4).
+Recall that a Jordan curve $\gamma$ divides the plane into exactly two complementary components whose common boundary is $[\gamma]$ (e.g. \cite{Mun} Theorem 8.13.4 or \cite{New} Theorem V.10.2).
 It is well known that we can use winding numbers to distinguish between the two complementary components of $[\gamma]$.
-More precisely, we can parametrize (i.e. orient) $\gamma$, such that $n(\gamma, z) = 1$ for those points in the bounded complementary component of $\C \setminus [\gamma]$ while $n(\gamma, z) = 0$ for those points in the unbounded complementary component.
-This follows easily from e.g. \cite{Mil} Theorem 17.16 which allows us to extend the inverse Riemann map from $\D$ to the bounded complementary component continuously to the boundary which gives us a suitable parametrization of $\gamma$.
+More precisely, we can parametrize (i.e. orient) $\gamma$, such that $n(\gamma, z) = 1$ for those points in the bounded complementary component of $\C \setminus [\gamma]$ while $n(\gamma, z) = 0$ for those points in the unbounded complementary component (e.g. Corollary 2 to Theorem VII.8.7 combined with Theorem VII.9.1 in \cite{New}).